marcpaterno/spack_retreat/plan-for-standard-builds.md

 # How we will organize Spack environments

-## Layered spack environments
+## Layered Spack environments

-The SciSoft team will create *layered spack environments* for our own use and for the use of the experiments.
+The SciSoft team will create spack environments for our own use and for the use of the experiments.
-This is the technique we use to control what spack will attempt to build for each environment.
+To ensure binary compatibility across the several environments layers that will be created the SciSoft team will use Spack to conretize and build a *global* build.
+This global build will then be used to create the environment layers each of which contains a subset of the global build and which can be used directly when desired.
-By installing a consistent set of packages into a given layer, we ensure the use of those packages in all “higher level” environments, while still allowing experiments to replace any portions of the dependency graph of packages when they have a special need to do so.
+By installing a consistent set of packages into the build, we ensure the use of those packages in all layered environments made available, while still allowing experiments to replace any portions of the dependency graph of packages when they have a special need to do so.
 Figure \ref{fig:spack_environments} shows for illustrative purposes how spack environments might be layered.
 A description of the layers shown in this figure is provided below.
 Details of the layers and their contents may change in the final implementation.
 Note that the packages that are named are for illustration only; they are not exhaustive.
+Link dependencies are allowed within each layer, and from higher layers to lower layers, but never from lower layers to higher layers.
+The arrows in figure \ref{fig:spack_environments} show the direction of the allowed dependencies.
+The connection to the *tools* layer has no arrow because there is no link dependency upon *tools*.

 \begin{figure}[h]
   \centering
-  \includegraphics[width=0.30\textwidth]{layer_diagram.pdf}
+  \includegraphics[width=0.45\textwidth]{environment_graph_cropped.pdf}
-  \caption{An illustrative example of the proposed spack environment layers.
-Note that \textit{art}, \textit{fife} and \textit{nulite} are also used by experiments and projects that do not depend upon LArSoft.
-The final implementation may differ.}
+  \caption{The proposed spack environment layers.
+Note that \textit{art}, \textit{fife} and \textit{nulite} are also used by experiments and projects that do not depend upon LArSoft, as shown.
+Yellow boxes show the packages that are directly maintained by CSAID.}
   \label{fig:spack_environments}
 \end{figure}

 1. The *tools* layer includes tools that are used for development.
-   Examples include compilers, *git*, *cmake*, and *ninja*.
+   Examples include compilers (but not compiler runtimes), *git*, *cmake*, and *ninja*.
+   Packages in other layers do not have link dependencies on this layer.

 2. The *substrate* layer includes products for which we (CSAID) are not in control of the source code.
    Examples include *ROOT*, *Geant4*, and *Catch2*.
-   *Python* should probably be included here because some code needs to link against the *libpython.so*.
+   *Python* should probably be included here because some code needs to link against the *libpython.so*, and because the Python interpreter is a runtime dependency for Python programs.

-3. The *art* layer includes all of the products that are currently part of the *critic* suite.
-   These are all products that are developed by the SciSoft team.
+   Compiler runtimes are included in this layer.

-4. The *fife* layer includes products, excluding *art*, needed to build higher-level layers, along with data management and authentication client packages.
+3. The *fife* layer includes products, excluding *art*, needed to build higher-level layers, along with data management and authentication client packages.
    These products are developed by other groups in CSAID.
    One example is *ifdhc*.

+4. The *art* layer includes all of the products that are currently part of the *critic* suite, and which are all products that are developed by the SciSoft team.
+   The *art* layer also includes *ifdh_art*, which introduces the dependency on *ifdh*.

-5. The *nulite* layer includes products that are needed to build *larsoft* but which are not part of *art* or *fife*, and which are controlled by other groups in CSAID.
+5. The *nulite* layer includes products that are needed to build *larsoft* (and *novasoft*)but which are not part of *art* or *fife*, and which are controlled by other groups in CSAID.
-   Examples are *ifdh_art*, *GENIE*, and *nusimdata*.
+   Examples are *GENIE* and *nusimdata*.

 6. The *larsoft* layer includes all of the LArSoft products.
+   It also includes *artdaq_core* which is used by the experiments that use LArSoft.

-7. The *experiment* layer indicates the software of one LArSoft-using experiment, and any 3rd party products that are used only by that one experiment.
+7. The *experiment* layers indicates the software of one of the supported experiments, and any 3rd party products that are used only by that one experiment.
    Each experiment layer is independent of other experiment layers.

+Experiments are free to introduce addtional layers if code sharing between limited subgroups of experiments is desired.

 ## Building and distributing layered environments